ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 ```

 3. ##### Brightness and Shadows
-To make the model more robust to brightness changes and shadows on the road I added two functions to add random brightness and shadows to images.
+To make the model more robust to brightness changes and shadows on the road I added two functions in order to add random brightness and shadows to images.

 ![bright image with shadow][image11]
 ![bright shadow][image12]